-In this seminar, Robert Bosnak will teach us techniques that make it possible for us to stew in a state of multiplicity until we witness emergent phenomena that are entirely fresh and have profound implications for therapy.
+Robert Bosnak will teach us techniques based on the art of alchemy making it possible for us to stew in a state of multiplicity until we witness emergent phenomena that are entirely fresh and have profound implications for therapy.

 Robert Bosnak, PsyA is a Jungian psychoanalyst with 40 years of clinical experience working with dreams.
-He has developed a method of working with dreams that profoundly affects physical health.
+Embodied Imagination® (EI), the dreamwork method he has developed, profoundly affects physical health.
 It is currently in use by health practitioners around the world.
-Robert has authored several books, including A Little Course in Dreams, Christopher’s Dream, Tracks in the Wilderness of Dreaming, and Embodiment: Creative imagination in Medicine, Art and Travel.
+Robert has authored several books, including A Little Course in Dreams, Christopher’s Dream: Dreaming and Living with AIDS, Tracks in the Wilderness of Dreaming, and Embodiment: Creative imagination in Medicine, Art and Travel.
 He is past-president of the International Association for the Study of Dreams, and a Founding Director of the Santa Barbara Healing Sanctuary. santabarbarahealingsanctuary.com

 Certification of the C. G. Jung Institute to train analysts is granted by The International Association of Analytical Psychology.
 The Institute is accredited as a psychoanalytic training institute by the The American Board for Accreditation in Psychoanalysis, Inc. The Institute is approved by the Illinois Department of Professional Regulation to provide continuing education (CE) credit for social workers, marriage and family therapists, and professional counselors.
 The C. G. Jung Institute of Chicago maintains responsibility for this program and its content.